Abandoned & Little-Known Airfields:

 South Phoenix Airport, Phoenix, AZ

-South Phoenix Airport was apparently built at some point between 1945-48,
+South Phoenix Airport was apparently built at some point in 1947,

 The earliest photo which has been located of the South Phoenix Airport